riccitalia/react-dreams/README.md

 ### Description

 This basic web application shows a pre-defined list of dreams.
 You can add your own dreams to the list, mark them as fulfilled/not fulfilled or delete them.
+Try it out on [CodePen](https://codepen.io/riccitalia/pen/KKdZVyZ)!

 React is managing the list in a state array of objects.